timkoukarine/timkoukarine/README.md

 ### Hi there 👋

-I am a student at UofT in my fourth year, persuing a specialist in Finance and Economics with a focus in Data Science, and minoring in Computer Science.
+I am a student at UofT in my fourth year, persuing a specialist in Finance and Economics with a focus in Data Science.

 I am interested in ML applications in finance and looking forward to sharing some projects here in the future.